-a.
-Ample Seating/Tables - All new projects are to provide ample surfaces and elements appropriate for use as outside seating, tables, eating and work areas within their commons or outdoor gathering space.

-Where a food service provides overlook on an open space, outdoor moveable chairs and tables are strongly encouraged.

-- Electrical Requirements An appropriate number of power outlets are to be provided at permanent seating installations and at tables to ensure users to utilize electronic devices. - c.
-Variety A variety of permanent seating, learning and orientation opportunities are to be created for individuals, couples, and small groups. - d.
-Location Seating is to be concentrated in hospitable micro-climates and south-facing orientation, and to take advantage of fair weather days during the fall, winter, and spring period. - e.
-Sheltered Some seating is to be provided near building entries and under weather protective elements for use in poor weather.
+- a.
+Ample Seating/Tables All new projects are to provide ample surfaces and elements appropriate for use as outside seating, tables, eating and work areas within their commons or outdoor gathering space. - Where a food service provides overlook on an open space, outdoor moveable chairs and tables are strongly encouraged. - b.
+Variety A variety of permanent seating, learning and orientation opportunities are to be created for individuals, couples, and small groups. - c.
+Location Seating is to be concentrated in hospitable micro-climates and south-facing orientation, and to take advantage of fair weather days during the fall, winter, and spring period. - d.
+Sheltered Some seating is to be provided near building entries and under weather protective elements for use in poor weather. - e.
+Materials Resysta is to be utilized in the fabrication of any custom designed site furniture or decking.
+Alternatives that meet or exceed the operational and environmental performance of Resysta may be considered by Campus and Community Planning.
+No Ipe or other tropical hardwoods are to be used in the fabrication of catalogue or custom site furniture.